ImperoMedia/headstart/README.md

 # headstart_theme

-This repository includes all parts of the Headstart Theme I am creating that is based off of _S (underscores theme) and includes many additional SCSS files and assets.
+This repository includes all parts of the Headstart Themework (Theme/Framework) based off of _S (underscores theme) and includes many additional SCSS files and assets.
 The goal is to take _S and make it ready for the average developer to jump right in with instead of having to set it up for each project.

+Do NOT attempt to install this theme directly from a downloaded .zip file.
+The theme is inside the .zip file and should be extracted first.
+Once I have a stable version, I will remove the assets and host the Theme file by itself.
+This line will be deleted when that happens.
+If you are reading this, extract before installing.

 Feel free to join me in this creation and help get this theme ready for use by anyone.